pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 I am using the [Thierry Noir]{lang=fr}'s [Elephant Key](#the-key-to-success) as the mascot of this post, even though it is not [his most well-known work][mutations] and tearing down the wall is not enough.
-In a sense, the painting of the Berlin Wall is representative of the modern-day resistance movement that has led to the situation in which we now find ourselves.
-In the minds of people, the act of painting the Berlin Wall created an alternative way of looking at and thinking about it, an alternative system so to speak.
-It changed the wall from a "killing machine" to something that could be transcended, if only in thought.
-It threw out the assumption that the wall was unapproachable and proved that it was possible _to think_ about the wall and made way for the revelation that there might be more than one way to think about it.
+In a sense, the painting of the Berlin Wall during the 1980s is representative of the modern-day resistance movement that has led to the situation in which we now find ourselves.
+In the minds of the people at that time, the act of painting the Wall created an alternative way of looking at and thinking about it, an alternative system so to speak.
+It changed the Wall from a "killing machine" to something that could be transcended, if only in thought.
+It threw out the assumption that the Wall was unapproachable and proved that it was possible _to think_ about it.
+And not just to think about it.
+The more sublime revelation was that there might be more than one way to think about it.

 And just as with the [reunification of Germany], realizing the Scholarly Commons is not simply a matter of removing a wall and getting on with life as